Symphony No. 7 (Shostakovich): Tensions not resolved

 Two weeks before he planned to complete the symphony-requiem, Shostakovich played what he had finished to date for Sollertinsky, who was being evacuated with the Leningrad Philharmonic.
 While playing the music, Shostakovich realized that what he had written was not a complete work in itself but actually the beginning of something much larger, since the tensions brought up in the symphony-requiem had not been resolved.
 The question now became whether to stay in the city to continue working or to evacuate and resume the work after a long hiatus.
 By the time he decided to evacuate, it was too late—the Germans had cut off the rail link to the city.
 He and his family were trapped.

 On 2 September, the day the Germans began bombarding the city, Shostakovich began the second movement.
-Working at high intensity in between sprints to the nearest bomb shelter, he completed it within two weeks.
+Working at high intensity between sprints to the bomb shelter, he completed it within two weeks.
 Within hours he accepted a request to speak on Radio Leningrad to address the city.
-Adopting a matter-of-fact tone, he attempted to assure his fellow Leningraders that for him it was business as usual:
+In a matter-of-fact tone, he attempted to assure his fellow Leningraders that for him it was business as usual:

 An hour ago I finished the score of two movements of a large symphonic composition.
 If I succeed in carrying it off, if I manage to complete the third and fourth movements, then perhaps I'll be able to call it my Seventh Symphony.
 Why am I telling you this?
 So that the radio listeners who are listening to me now will know that life in our city is proceeding normally.

 That evening he played what he had written so far to a small group of Leningrad musicians.
 After Shostakovich finished the first movement, there was a long silence.
 An air-raid warning sounded.
 No one moved.
 Everyone wanted to hear the piece again.
 The composer excused himself to take his family to the nearest air-raid shelter.
 When he returned, he repeated the first movement, which then was followed by the next movement for his guests.
 Their reaction encouraged him to start that night on the Adagio.
 He completed this movement on 29 September in the city.
 Shostakovich and his family were then evacuated to Moscow on 1 October 1941.
 They moved to Kuybyshev (now Samara) on 22 October, where the symphony was finally completed.